 Group sessions offer teens resources and tools to develop healthy coping skills and make positive changes.
 The therapist winds up the session by sharing constructive feedback on what was discussed and offering group work or instructions for further exploration.

-Key Differences Between Individual and Group Therapy for Teens
+Key Differences Between Individual vs. Group Therapy for Teens

 Individual therapy sessions are highly individualized as they involve one-on-one meetings between the teen and the therapist.
 On the other hand, group therapy is often administered to eight to nine teenagers simultaneously by one therapist, making it less individualized.
 This explains why the former is highly recommended for teens trapped in complex challenges or acute situations.